Ideas for a new tax on big businesses like Amazon swirl in Seattle as debate heats up again

 Durkan, who in 2018 watched the council advance its head tax, may not stay on the sidelines so long this time around.
 She’s begun talking to allies inside and outside City Hall about her own ideas.
 A countywide tax and a tax based on highly paid employees, or both, are options Durkan has brought up, according to three sources who’ve dealt with her office in the past week.

-The mayor “doesn’t believe it is productive for the city to revisit” a head tax but she “does believe in bringing people together to work on a progressive tax that addresses our the needs for behavioral health, housing and homelessness” and that includes “accountability measures,” Durkan spokeswoman Stephanie Formas said.
+The mayor “doesn’t believe it is productive for the city to revisit” a head tax but she “does believe in bringing people together to work on a progressive tax that addresses our needs for behavioral health, housing and homelessness” and that includes “accountability measures,” Durkan spokeswoman Stephanie Formas said.
 “Mayor Durkan has had many conversations … to look at a range of options locally, regionally and statewide.”

 County Executive Dow Constantine would likely be involved in a wider approach.